zhufamily/Dynamics365Binding/Dynamics365CustomBinding/ReadMe.md

 ## Samples

-Dynamics 365 Binding can be used as in following samples
+Dynamics 365 Binding can be used as in following ways

 ### Output Binding Usage